oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 ## Take a closer look at the build instructions below

 To install and use GraalVM Enterprise with Micronaut REST in the DevOps build pipeline, the build specification file is as follows:

 1. Add the following command to install one or more required GraalVM Enterprise components.
 For example, this command installs Native Image along with the Java Development Kit (JDK) and other necessary dependencies.

     ```shell
     steps:
       - type: Command
-        name: "Install GraalVM 22.x Native Image for Java17"
+        name: "Install GraalVM Enterprise 22.x Native Image for Java17"
         command: |
           yum -y install graalvm22-ee-17-native-image
     ```